Why you should use hot water to remove wallpaper

 Do you have wallpaper in your home or office?
-Are you ready for a change in how your home looks and feels?
+Are you ready to remove that wallpaper?
 Then this blog post is ready for you.

 Why hot water to remove wallpaper?

 Although this may seem simple, it gets lost somehow- hot water cleans better than cold water.
 When you use the hottest water possible on walls with wallpaper it will cause almost a steam affect to the paper.
 The paper will “wilt”- get soft, allow the water and moisture to get in the wallpaper, then work in to the wallpaper adhesive which will force the paper to be peeled away from the wall.

 To go a step further you can use some environmentally safe solutions that will actually make water wetter- allowing for the water to actually permeate better!
 We are a huge fan of Safe and Simple, but since covid it has not been available.

 What are the steps to removing wallpaper with water?

 Our process of removing wallpaper is pretty straight forward.